 Description: Come and practice your interview skills at our Speed Interview event.
 Attendees will have 3 minutes to dazzle our volunteer professionals with their answers to challenging interview questions.
 No advanced sign up is necessary.
 For more information, please email the Western District Career Guidance Chair, Josh McNeill.

 Student Chapter Annual Meeting Award

-Date/Time: Points awarded throughout the conference; the winning chapter will be announced at the Western States Luncheon on Wednesday, June 26th.
+Date/Time: Points awarded throughout the conference; the winning chapter will be announced at the States Luncheon on Wednesday, July 1st.

 Description: An overall Annual Meeting Award will be presented to the student chapter who has the highest participation and performance at the annual meeting.
 Points will be awarded for general attendance, participation in student events, and volunteering throughout the conference.
 Points do not rely solely on which chapter has the most attendees!
-For information on volunteering, please email the Monterey LAC Social Activities Chair, Travis Low.
+For information on volunteering, please email the Hawaii LAC Student Activities Chair.